Chapter 16.21

 16.21.020 Agreement to Guarantee Completion—Required.

-A. If any improvements be not completed to the satisfaction of the City Engineer, Director of Parks, Recreation and Community Services and/or Director of Community Development before the final map is filed, the subdivider shall, prior to the approval by the City Council of the final map, enter as contractor into an agreement with the City of Santa Clarita whereby, in consideration of the acceptance by the Council of any dedication offered on the final map and the approval of the final map, the subdivider, as such contractor, agrees to furnish all necessary equipment and material and to complete such work within the time specified in such agreement.
+A. If any improvements be not completed to the satisfaction of the City Engineer, Director of Parks, Recreation and Community Services and/or Director before the final map is filed, the subdivider shall, prior to the approval by the Council of the final map, enter as contractor into an agreement with the City whereby, in consideration of the acceptance by the Council of any dedication offered on the final map and the approval of the final map, the subdivider, as such contractor, agrees to furnish all necessary equipment and material and to complete such work within the time specified in such agreement.

-B. If any improvements are not completed to the satisfaction of the City Engineer, the Director of Parks, Recreation and Community Services or the Director of Community Development before the parcel map is filed with the County Recorder, the subdivider shall, prior to the approval by the Planning Commission of the parcel map, enter as a contractor into an agreement with the City of Santa Clarita whereby, in consideration of the acceptance by the City of Santa Clarita of any dedications offered by the subdivider and the approval of the parcel map by the Planning Commission, the subdivider, as such contractor, agrees to furnish all necessary equipment and material and to complete such work within the time specified in such agreement.
+B. If any improvements are not completed to the satisfaction of the City Engineer, the Director of Parks, Recreation and Community Services or the Director before the final parcel map is filed with the County Recorder, the subdivider shall, prior to the approval by the approving authority of the final parcel map, enter as a contractor into an agreement with the City whereby, in consideration of the acceptance by the City of any dedications offered by the subdivider and the approval of the final parcel map by the approving authority, the subdivider, as such contractor, agrees to furnish all necessary equipment and material and to complete such work within the time specified in such agreement.
 (Ord.
-00-3, 2/8/00; Ord.
-05-1 § 2, 1/25/05; Ord.
-05-19 § 2, 12/13/05)
+13-8 § 4 (Exh.
+A), 6/11/13)

 16.21.030 Installation and Construction Costs.

-B. The subdivider may be reimbursed for a portion of his costs as provided in Sections 66486 and 66487 of the Subdivision Map Act, or other reimbursement enabling acts.
+B. The subdivider may be reimbursed for a portion of their costs as provided in Sections 66486 and 66487 of the Subdivision Map Act, or other reimbursement enabling acts.

 16.21.040 Lot Sizes in Excess of Ten (10) Acres—Requirements.

-B. Where each parcel resulting from a division of land has a minimum gross area of ten (10) acres or is a quarter-quarter-quarter section, resulting from the normal division of an undersized section of land and having a minimum gross area of nine (9) acres, and the entire division of land is zoned agricultural (A) or residential estate (RE) by Title 17 of this code, streets or highways which traverse sloping terrain shall be graded in accordance with engineering plans approved by the City Engineer, unless all lots abutting any such street or highway are within an area zoned to have a required area of ten (10) acres or more by the development code as set out at Title 17 of this code.
+A. Where each parcel resulting from a division of land has a minimum gross area of ten (10) acres and the entire division of land is zoned non-urban 4 (NU4), non-urban 3 (NU3), non-urban 2 (NU2), non-urban 1 (NU1), open space (OS) or open space—agriculture (OS-A), by the code, streets or highways which traverse sloping terrain shall be graded in accordance with engineering plans approved by the City Engineer, unless all lots abutting any such street or highway are within an area zoned to have a required area of ten (10) acres or more by the code.
 No other improvements shall be required.

 C. As used in this section, the term “improvements” does not refer to required monuments.
 The provisions of this section shall apply notwithstanding the provisions of any other section.
 (Ord.
-00-3, 2/8/00)
+13-8 § 4 (Exh.
+A), 6/11/13)

 16.21.050 Minor Land Divisions—Requirements.

-Improvements shall not be required as a condition precedent to filing a parcel map on a minor land division where the Planning Commission finds that the existing systems and improvements adequately serve adjacent developed parcels, unless such improvements are necessary for the development of parcels within the division of land or are necessary to be consistent with the General Plan.
+Improvements shall not be required as a condition precedent to filing a parcel map on a minor land division where the approving authority finds that the existing systems and improvements adequately serve adjacent developed parcels, unless such improvements are necessary for the development of parcels within the division of land or are necessary to be consistent with the General Plan.
+(Ord.
+13-8 § 4 (Exh.
+A), 6/11/13)

-A. Except as otherwise provided in this section and Section 16.21.100, no improvements shall be required when all lots shown on a parcel map have a gross area of five (5) acres or more and are within a single-family residential or agricultural zone, or within a desert-mountain zone and used for residential or agricultural purposes.
+A. Except as otherwise provided in this section and Section 16.21.100 (Water Mains, Appurtenances and Fire Hydrants), no improvements shall be required when each parcel resulting from a division of land has a minimum gross area of five (5) acres or more and is within a non-urban or open space zone.

 B. As used in this section, the term “improvement” does not refer to required monuments.